Downhill skiing and snowboarding are generally conducted within alpine resort areas.

 All staff members must comply with current Departmental police check requirements or the

 Working with Children Check

-A teacher registered with the Victorian Institute of Teaching and either employed by the Department of Education or endorsed by the school council must be present and have overall responsibility for the activity.
+A teacher registered with the Victorian Institute of Teaching and either employed by the Department of Education or the school council must be present and have overall responsibility for the activity.